riboflavin/website-1/docs/realm/config/reunite.md

 ---

 - inputs
-- Map[string, object]
+- Map [string, JSON Schema object]
-- Map of strings to JSON schema objects used to define the input parameters used by the Arazzo Description.
+- Defines the JSON Schema object representing the input parameters used by the Arazzo Description.

 ---

 - servers
-- Map [string, object]
+- Map [string, Source Description object]
-- Map of strings to source description objects.
-  Define servers for the job.
+- Define servers for the job.
   Used to override the server URL for a specific source description name in the Arazzo Description's `sourceDescriptions` object.

 ---